cbaggers/lispbuilder-mini/README.md

 So...Use lispbuilder and just ignore the bits you dont need.
 ------------------------------------------------------------
-Aye, I could do that but quite often when you strip away all the parts you don't need there appears the possibility neater abstractions over what remains.
+Aye, I could do that but quite often when you strip away all the parts you don't need there appears the possibility of neater abstractions over what remains.

 I really don't want to cast any negative light on lispbuilder.